 Consideration of credit awards for General Certificate of Education "A" Level Examinations and International Baccalaureate Higher Level Examinations is summarized in the University Courses of Study.
+Please note that a maximum of 15 test credits may count towards the degree.
+Test count counts towards free electives with the exception to the exams below.

-• IB-HL English Literature exam - a score of 7 will fulfill the First-Year Writing Seminar
+- IB-HL English Literature exam a score of 7 will fulfill the First-Year Writing Seminar - IB-HL Microeconomics a score of 6 or 7 will fulfill HADM 1410